replicatedhq/help-center/content/docs/packaging-an-application/kubernetes-snapshots.md

 weight = "219"
 categories = [ "Packaging" ]
 aliases = []

-[menu.main]
-Name       = "Application Snapshots on Kubernetes" identifier = "kubernetes-snapshosts" parent     = "/packaging-an-application" url        = "/docs/packaging-an-application/kubernetes-snapshots"
 +++

 Kubernetes Snapshots can be used to configure incremental backups for any Kubernetes resources that use a [Persistent Volume Claim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) (PVC) for persistent storage.

 ### Configuration

 In addition to storing your application data in a PVC, you'll need to whitelist it in your Replicated application yaml's `backup` section.
 For example, to back up a PVC named `redis-data-volume`, use the following `backup` config.

 ```yaml